ASpacesys/camera-pose-estimation-from-landmarks/README.md

 ---

 ## License
-This project is licensed under the terms of the MIT license."
+This project is licensed under the terms of the MIT license.